-- a) Holders of insurance claims falling within the scope of Article 253-3, paragraph 1, point a), shall be granted a first lien on the proceeds of the liquidation of all the matching assets allocated to such claims.
+- "a-0) Holders of insurance claims falling within the scope of Article 253-3, paragraph 1, letter a-0), shall be granted a first lien on the proceeds of the liquidation of the reinsurers' share of the technical provisions and claims on SPVs, covering the compulsory motor third party liability insurance referred to in Article 253-3, paragraph 1, letter a-0)." - a) Holders of insurance claims falling within the scope of Article 253-3, paragraph 1, point a), shall be granted a first lien on the proceeds of the liquidation of all the matching assets allocated to such claims.
 In the event that this income is less important than the rights of the aforementioned insurance creditors, their first lien is reduced proportionately. - b) Holders of insurance claims falling within the scope of Article 253-3, paragraph 1, point b), shall be granted a first lien on the proceeds of the liquidation of all the matching assets allocated to such claims.
+In the event that this income is less important than the rights of the aforementioned insurance creditors, their first lien is reduced proportionately. - c) Holders of insurance claims falling within the scope of Article 253-3, paragraph 2, shall be granted a first lien on the proceeds of the liquidation of all the matching assets allocated to such claims up to the provisional value of their claim or the actual cost of the insurance benefit if this is lower than the provisional value.
 In the event that this income is less important than the rights of the aforementioned insurance creditors, their first lien is reduced proportionately.

-c) Holders of insurance claims falling within the scope of Article 253-3, paragraph 2, shall be granted a first lien on the proceeds of the liquidation of all the matching assets allocated to such claims up to the provisional value of their claim or the actual cost of the insurance benefit if this is lower than the provisional value.
-In the event that this income is less important than the rights of the aforementioned insurance creditors, their first lien is reduced proportionately.

-Insurance creditors referred to in the preceding subparagraph whose claims could not be fully met by their first lien, shall be granted a second lien on the amounts resulting from the liquidation of the assets referred to in Article 253-3, paragraph 2, and not distributed following the application of the first lien.
+"Holders of insurance claims falling within the scope of Article 253-3, paragraph 2,"117 whose claims could not be fully met by their first lien, shall be granted a second lien on the amounts resulting from the liquidation of the assets referred to in Article 253-3, paragraph 2, and not distributed following the application of the first lien.

-Holders of an insurance claim other than those referred to in subparagraph 1, points a), b) and c) and insurance creditors whose claims could not be fully satisfied by their first or second lien referred to in points a), b) and c) shall be granted the preferential right of Article 118 over undistributed amounts following the application of first or second lien."
+Holders of an insurance claim other than those referred to in subparagraph 1, points "a-0",118 a), b) and c) and insurance creditors whose claims could not be fully satisfied by their first or second lien referred to in points a), b) and c) shall be granted the preferential right of Article 118 over undistributed amounts following the application of first or second lien."